aosedge/aos_core_lib_cpp/src/core/cm/alerts/alerts.md

 If the cloud connection is lost, alerts cannot be sent, and the cache continues to grow until it reaches its capacity.
 Once full, new alerts are discarded.
 As a result, when the connection is restored, the oldest alerts (often the most relevant and detailed) are sent to the cloud first.

+## Alerts listeners

+The alerts module allows other components to subscribe as listeners to receive notifications when new alerts are received.
+Listeners specify which alert tags they are interested in, and are notified only about alerts matching those tags.

 ## aos::cm::alerts::Alerts